Lifestyle | Food Features

 Photo credit: SE-KIMSENG via Canva.

-Low FODMAP Garlic-Infused Oils: What We Want
+Low FODMAP Garlic-Infused Oils: What They Are

 These oils, whether they are made with some sort of vegetable oil, olive oil or a blend of oils are made by letting the garlic cloves marinate for a period of time in the oil, which is also usually heated.
 It is important that no other food ingredient is present.
 Once the garlic has lent its flavor to the oil (and brands do vary in strength), all the garlic solids must be removed.
 This results in a true garlic-infused oil, which is low FODMAP.

 Commercially prepared products sometimes include a preservative, such as citric acid and that is okay from a FODMAP perspective.
+This may or may not be listed on the label.

 There are also some low FODMAP oils made with roasted garlic and in some cases the preparation technique is low FODMAP – but not always.